-Of the disengaged population, 16 percent are actively disengaged.
+Of the disengaged population, 16% are actively disengaged.
 These toxic employees may try to undermine what other employees are building and accomplishing.
-The remaining 51 percent show up to work, do their jobs, and go home.
+The remaining 51% show up to work, do their jobs, and go home.
 They’re not committed to furthering the company; they just want to earn their paycheck and get out of there.

-Globally, the issue is an even bigger one: just 13 percent of global workers are engaged.
+Globally, the issue is an even bigger one: Just 13% of global workers are engaged.

 You can see the problem here—if only a small fraction of employees are engaged, it will be an uphill battle to accomplish the company’s goals.
 As such, it’s essential for small businesses to take steps to boost engagement.
 Even if your budget is small, there are still many ways to increase employee engagement levels and happiness.

 Six low-cost employee engagement ideas that are well worth the investment

 For an easier time reaching your company’s goals, consider these six employee engagement ideas.